← Splor Blog

 Conclusion

-Choosing the right garment for screen printing or direct-to-fabric printing doesn’t have to be overwhelming.
-By considering fabric type, weight, texture, color, and your project’s goals, you can zero in on the right choice, and get results that impress.
+Choosing the right garment for screen printing, direct-to-film, DTG, or sublimation doesn’t have to be overwhelming.
+By considering fabric type, weight, texture, color, and your project’s goals, you can zero in on the method that will deliver the best results.

-Whether you’re crafting a single masterpiece or a bulk order, we can help you bring your vision to life.
+Whether you’re crafting a one-off masterpiece or a bulk order, we can help you bring your vision to life.

 Let's get started!